 Golden Privet hedge plants are delivered bareroot during winter (Nov-March) and pot-grown year round.
 Bareroot Golden Privet bushes are cheaper than pot grown plants.
 Pot grown Golden Privet is available in the largest sizes.

 Choosing a size: When you are ordering Golden Privet plants for a hedge, we generally recommend that you use smaller plants.
 They are cheaper than large plants, easier to handle and they will establish well in poor conditions.
 Use larger plants if you want a taller hedge quickly if you want to clip them for topiary.

 All our hedge plants are measured by their height in centimetres above the ground (the roots or pots aren't measured).

 Spacing a Golden Privet hedge:

 Plant Golden Privet hedging at 3 plants per metre, 33cms apart.

 Golden privet is a large, vigorous bush with bright leaves that clip easily into a formal evergreen hedge.
 It is great for growing in trouble spots in the city.
 It does really well on poor or dry soils, in partial shade and it isn't affected by air pollution.
 It can grow in exposed sites near the sea, although constant wind will slow its growth.

 If it is grown as a specimen shrub, it will produce good sized cones (called panicles) of scented white flowers in summer that attract butterflies.
-These will mature into shiny, bitter little fruit that are eaten by several types of song birds.
+These will mature into shiny, bitter little fruits that are eaten by several types of songbirds.